About the brain

 Damage to a particular area can affect that activity.
-Strokes tend to affect a specific area of the brain, whereas a head injury due to a road traffic accident usually involves more general damage.
+A stroke tends to affect a specific area of the brain, whereas a head injury due to for example, a road traffic accident, usually involves more general damage.

 The largest part of the brain is known as the cerebral cortex and is shaped like a large wrinkled walnut.
-It is divided into two halves and joined by a bridge in the middle.
+It is divided into two halves and joined by a bridge in the middle, referred to as the corpus callosum.
 The two halves are known as the right and left cerebral hemispheres.
-It is known that the right side controls the left side of our body and the left side controls the right side of our body.
+The right hemisphere controls the left side of our body and the left hemisphere controls the right side of our body.

 Damage only to the right side may affect movement in the left arm and leg or hearing in the left ear.
 There is also evidence that for most people the left hemisphere contains the language centres involving speech, while the right hemisphere tends to control non-language, spatial skills such as drawing or musical ability.

-If a person received injuries only to the left side of the brain, by for example having a stroke, it is likely that speech would be affected, as would the ability to move the right side of the body.
+If a person receives injuries only to the left side of the brain, by for example, having a stroke, it is likely that speech would be affected, as would the ability to move the right side of the body.

-Apart from dividing into a left and right hemisphere, the cerebral cortex can be further divided into a number of areas known as lobes.
+As well as dividing into a left and right hemisphere, the cerebral cortex can be further divided into a number of areas, known as lobes: